-Your auto technician informed you that you require a brand-new catalytic converter installed, as well as the expense, will be around a thousand dollars or even more!
+Your auto technician informed you that you require a brand-new catalytic converter installed, as well as the labour-work will be around a thousand dollars or even more!
 Worst case scenario, if your car has emissions inspection scheduled soon.

 So, what happens if I don’t replace my catalytic converter? –Will drastically decrease the performance of your car or stop operating entirely.
 There’s likewise a possibility for other engine complications to happen.
 Nevertheless, the most likely things to occur are the check engine light sign to appear on the dashboard, contamination of the environment, and you will not be able to pass the emissions inspection.